Submitty/submitty.github.io/_docs/developer/migrations.md

     sudo python3 /usr/local/submitty/GIT_CHECKOUT/Submitty/migration/migrator.py -e course create <MY_MIGRATION_NAME>
     ```

+    A new file will be created in the
+    appropriate subfolder of
+    `/usr/local/submitty/GIT_CHECKOUT/Submitty/migration/migrations/`.
     The file will be named with the current date (year, month, day,
-    hour, minute, second) and string migration name you supplied.
+    hour, minute, second) and migration name string you supplied.

-    See the existing migrations for examples.
+    See the [existing migrations](https://github.com/Submitty/Submitty/tree/master/migration/migrations) for examples.

-    In general, your down migration should only undo the necessary
+    NOTE:  In general, your `down` migration should only undo the necessary
     changes to make earlier versions of the Submitty software work.
-    If your migration is adding a column to an existing table in the
+    For example, if your migration is adding a column to an existing table in the
     database, it is probably not necessary or desirable to delete that
     data in the `down` function.
+Your `down` function may be empty.

     Thus, it is important to ensure that the `up` migration can be
     re-run.
 For example, your `up` function should not crash on adding the